strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md

 ::: note

 - By default Strapi will not populate any type of fields.
 - It's currently not possible to return just an array of IDs.
-This is something that is currently under discussion
+This is something that is currently under discussion.

 :::